StrictlySkyler/elytron/README.md

 Elytron can be installed by running `npm i --save elytron` in the terminal.

-elytron's API exposes two things for developer use: the `produce` function and the `consumer` object.
+Elytron's API exposes two things for developer use: the `produce` function and the `consumer` object.
 They can be accessed like so:

 ```javascript
 import { produce, consumer } from 'elytron';